left2right/kafka-mose/README.md

-kafka-offset-monitor
+kafka-mose
 ================
-kafka-offset-monitor is an Erlang build application that monitors kafka offset changed during last few minutes(which could be configured in config file) ,and then compute the ops during last few minutes .
+kafka-mose is an Erlang build application that monitors kafka offset changed during last few minutes(which could be configured in config file) ,and then compute the ops during last few minutes .

 Requirements
 ---------------